hauke96/qgis-outdoor-map/README.md

 * Tutorial on creating sprites
 * Update example screenshots and add photo of printed map
 * Determine workflow on how to create good-looking print layouts.
 Maybe create a template layout or something.
+* Test the current setup, i.e. print a map and see how it looks

 ---